 One of the most important lessons of Ramadan is to be able to feel empathy for those who have less than we do, especially in relation to food.
 This should encourage us to also commit to living a much simpler and less wasteful lifestyle, as we shed the excesses of our lives to become closer to God during this blessed month of fasting.
 We need to remember though, that ridding ourselves of this excess has benefits in this world as well as in the Hereafter.

 There is a clear consensus among scientists that human activity is changing the earth's climate and it is the most pressing problem facing humankind today.
-These changes will result in extreme weather events, rising sea levels, drowning of coastal cities, acute food and water shortages, refugee crises on a global scale and an increase in the spread of diseases.
+These changes are already resulting in extreme weather events, rising sea levels, drowning of coastal cities, acute food and water shortages, refugee crises on a global scale, and an increase in the spread of diseases.

 The runaway growth in consumption in the past 50 years is putting unbearable strains on the environment.
 It is we, human beings, who are the culprits.
 In particular, it is we, consumers in the industrialized world, who contribute most to global warming.
 Rampant consumption and wastefulness drive production, which creates the endless demand for energy, which in turn causes global warming.

 Our lifestyle is threatening life.

 Globally, 20 percent of the world's people in the richest countries account for 86 percent of total private consumption expenditures.
 More specifically, this richest fifth consume 45 percent of all meat and fish, consume 58 percent of total energy, and own 87 percent of the world's vehicle fleet.

 Not only do we consume more, but we waste in staggering amounts.
 According to the United States.
 Department of Agriculture, up to one-fifth of America's food goes to waste each year.
 That is almost 100 billion pounds of food, enough to feed roughly 49 million people worldwide.
 On average, American households waste 14 percent of their food purchases.
 Nationwide that adds up to $43 billion annually.